My life can seem scattered to the outside observer. My projects are diverse, my interests are manifold, and my lifestyle is all over the map.

 But there is a unifying thread that winds its way through everything I do: freedom.
 The freedom to be malleable and adaptable.
 To change my plans on a dime, to live where I want, to spend my precious time with the people I want to spend it with, and to apply my creative energy in the same way.

-I am responsible for allocating my resources and energy, and the consequences of that allocation fall completely on me.
+I am responsible for allocating my resources and energy, and the consequences of that allocation are mine to deal with.

-Some might look at a lifestyle so absent of the traditional trappings of adulthood and consider it to be born of childish whimsy, but I would argue it’s the polar opposite.
+Some might look at a lifestyle so absent of the traditional trappings and consider it to be born of childish whimsy, but I would argue it’s the opposite.

-The flip-side of such accidental rebellion is a conscious, mature effort to figure out who you are, what you want, and how to live the best life possible based on this knowledge.
+The flip-side of such accidental rebellion is a conscious, intentional effort to figure out who you are, what you want, and how to live the best life possible based on this knowledge.

 This is similar to childhood in that you free yourself from conventional expectations of ‘how a proper person lives their life,’ but very different in that you bear all responsibility for your actions.
-To pursue this kind of lifestyle, you have to be comfortable extracting yourself not just from the restraints of typical society, but also from many of the safety nets therein, and this is a big part of why many people are not comfortable taking the leap required to free themselves from imperfect situations: who will catch them if they fall?
+To pursue this kind of lifestyle, you have to be comfortable extracting yourself not just from the restraints of typical society, but also from many of the safety nets therein.
+This is part of why many people are not comfortable taking the leap required to free themselves from imperfect situations: who will catch them if they fall?

 There’s much concern in the working world over what happens when robots start replacing humans in earnest, across all industries.
 When machines make better secretaries and mechanics and convenience store workers and street sweepers, what will all those now-jobless people do for a living?